 - the knowledge and understanding of the topics in the syllabus

 - the ability to make linguistic analyses

 Contents: students will be examined on the range of topics listed in the syllabus

 Assessment: a written exam consisting of open questions, multiple choice questions, phonetic transcriptions and exercises.
-The exam lasts 1 hour and 30 minutes.
+The exam lasts 1 hour.

 Evaluation: the final mark (/out of 30)is a combination of the written exam (50%) and the mark of the B2 language certificate (50%)